Heirloom Linens: A Harmonious Blend of Tradition and Business Development

 4. How should I store heirloom linens to ensure preservation?

-Use acid-free paper or cotton fabric for wiring.
+Use acid-free paper or cotton fabric for wrapping.
 Keep in a dark, dry place to prevent light and moisture damage.

 5. How should delicate heirloom linens be cleaned?